Village Aling The Way To Jiri To Everest Trekking

 Climb to Kalapatthar (5550 m) before sunrise to see the sunrise on the top of the world and many other neighboring peaks.

 It will have incredible views of the whole of Mahalangur.
-Himalayan range from Kalapathar.
-However, go back to Gorakshep for a warm and excellent breakfast and descend to Pheriche (4371 m).
+The Himalayan range from Kalapathar.
+However, return to Gorakshep for a warm, excellent breakfast, then descend to Pheriche (4371 m).

 Overnight at the Pheriche, with delicious meals in the guest house.